Mets3D/botw-asset-import/README.md

 I wrote a detailed guide on how to prepare the game files for use with this add-on, which you can find [here](https://open3dlab.com/tutorials/view/241/).
 As you follow that guide, Step 6 will lead you back to here.
 If you're already familiar with modding and Switch Toolbox, then you only need that guide if you want to import mod assets.

 ### Installation & file paths
-The add-on was written and mainly tested in Blender 4.4.
-Other versions (including 4.5) will have issues.
+The minimum Blender version for this add-on is 4.4.

 Install like any other add-on that isn't on the Extension Platform:
 - Download this repo as .zip
 - In Blender, go to Edit->Preferences->Addons